juju/juju-gui/docs/process.rst

   branch's revno.
 - While still in the directory where you extracted the tar file, run the
   command: ``NO_BZR=1 make prod``.
 Go to the URL shown in the terminal.
 - In Chrome and Firefox, QA the application.

+  - Expand the release archive in a temporary directory, cd into build-prod, run ``python -m SimpleHTTPServer 8888``, start the improv.py script.
-At the very least, load the app, open the charm panel, go to an inner page, and make sure there are no 404s or Javascript errors in the console.
-Ensure that the ``/juju-ui/version.js`` URL shows the same version string as before.
-We want a real QA script for the future.
+  - Load the app, open the charm panel, go to an inner page, and make sure there are no 404s or Javascript errors in the console.
+  - Ensure that the ``/juju-ui/version.js`` URL shows the same version string as before.
+  - We want a real QA script for the future.

 - Also do the same checks after running the command ``NO_BZR=1 make debug``.
 - For now, we will assume you would like to verify the release on the Launchpad staging server.
 As we become more confident with this process,